-The stability of the outcomes was demonstrated in a consistent cohort of patients across the Form 3 to Form 4 (1-2 months to 3-6 months) and Form 4 form 5 (3-6 months to 11-15 months) postoperative intervals.
-Stability was measured using both the manifest spherical equivalent (MRSE) and visual acuity.
+The stability of the outcomes was demonstrated in a consistent cohort of patients across the Form 3 to Form 4 (1-2 months to 3-6 months) and Form 4 to Form 5 (3-6 months to 11-15 months) postoperative intervals.
+Stability was measured using both the manifest spherical equivalent (MRSE) and visual acuty.